-- 1. "Civics is the study of government taught in the schools.
+- "Civics is the study of government taught in the schools.
 It is an area of learning dealing with how democratic government has been and should be carried out, and how the citizen should carry out his duties and rights purposefully with full responsibility." - 2.
 "Civic / Citizenship education can be defined in two ways:

-In the first sense, Civic Education is an area of learning, primarily develop knowledge intended to attitudes, and skills so the students become "good citizens. with experiences carefully learning selected and organized around the basic concepts of political science, In another sense, Civic Education is a by-product of the variety of areas of learning undertaken in and out-of formal school settings as well as a by-product of a complex network of human interactions in daily activities concerned with the development of civic responsibility."
+In the first sense, Civic Education is an area of learning, primarily intended to develop knowledge attitudes, and skills so the students become "good citizens, with experiences learning carefully selected and organized around the basic concepts of political science, In another sense, Civic Education is a by-product of the variety of areas of learning undertaken in and out-of formal school settings as well as a by-product of a complex network of human interactions in daily activities concerned with the civic development of responsibility."